richecr/PySoccer/README.md

-# Football Data Scraper
+# PySoccer Scraper
-Library to access data from the main leagues in the world of world football.
+Library to access the data of the main world football leagues

 The data is obtained by web scraping the website: https://www.transfermarkt.com.br/